-Because of the recent heavy rainfall, an isolated case of flash flooding is possible across parts of Southeast Florida through this evening.
+Because of the recent heavy rainfall, an isolated case of flash flooding is possible across parts of Southeast Florida again tonight.

 A flash flood threat of some extent is expected in the Florida Panhandle on Wednesday/Thursday as Zeta makes landfall.